froatsnook/meteor-shopify/README.md

 ## Rate Limiting
 This library does its best to not exceed the Shopify rate limit of one call each half second with bursts of up to 40 calls.

 With each reply, Shopify returns a `X-Shopify-Shopify` header like `"32/40"`.
-Once this reaches the `api.backoff` (default `35`), API calls will be queued and fired each half second until again below the backoff limit.
+Once this reaches the `api.config.backoff` (default `35`), API calls will be queued and fired each half second until again below the backoff limit.

 ## Custom OAuth
 `PublicAppOAuthAuthenticator.openAuthTab` is provided as the simplest way to do OAuth.
 However, you can also take control at various steps in the process if you want a more customized experience.